easyMoney Innovative Finance ISA review

 As with any Innovative Finance ISA, the money you invest will be borrowed directly by customers looking for a loan.

-With easyMoney, these borrowers are UK property investors taking loans with terms between 3 and 24 months.
-Your loans are backed by the property being bought.
+With easyMoney, these borrowers are UK property investors, usually looking for fast and flexible bridging or development loans.
+Your loans are secured by the property being bought.

 easyMoney’s financial experts will vet all borrowers and choose where your money is invested (except in the case of Professional Investor account).